Install and Start Using the PHP SDK with Couchbase Server

 The 3.0 SDK is ready for the introduction of Collections in an upcoming release of the Couchbase Data Platform.

-The latest release, Couchbase Server 6.5, brings a limited Developer Preview of Collections, allowing Documents to be grouped by purpose or theme, according to specified Scope.
+Couchbase Server 6.5 brings a limited Developer Preview of Collections, allowing Documents to be grouped by purpose or theme, according to a specified Collection.

 Here we’ve used the

 DefaultCollection, which provides the same functionality as bucket-level operations did in previous versions of Couchbase Server.

 // upsert document $upsertResult = $collection->upsert("my-document", ["name" => "mike"]); // get document $getResult = $collection->get("my-document");

 If you are connecting to Couchbase Cloud, be sure to get the correct endpoint as well as user, password, and